 and a convenient exit town for visitors who have traveled from the west to the east of the country.
 Today the road from Trashigang to Samdrup Jongkhar, completed in the 1960s, connects the eastern and southern regions of the country, allowing them to benefit from trade, especially through trade across the Indian border.
 It lies at elevations ranging from 200 m to 3,500 m.

-Posted in Bhutan most visited by admin with no comments yet.
+Posted in Bhutan most visited by John052213 with .